wellsilver/Frea/README.md

 https://docs.python.org/3/library/socket.html

 sadly modules like quarry dont work very well and have poor documentation though it is easy enough to use the links above for help

+Ive also tried to make this easy to understand so you can copy code and stuff